syncfusion-content/blazor-docs/blazor/common/playground/getting-started.md

 # Getting Started with Blazor Playground

-The Blazor playground allows you to develop and test any Blazor component, including both general components and pre-built Syncfusion&reg; Blazor components.
+The Blazor playground allows you to develop and test any Blazor component, including both general components and pre-built Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.

 ## Blazor Component